Common relationship problems and solutions

 - Set short term, long term and family goals.

-- Care for your parents, set aside a budget for them as well.
+- Care for your immediate family, set aside a budget for them as well.

 - Do not lie, even little white lies.
-They hurt.
+They hurt the other person.

-- If you are not on time, inform.
+- If you are not on time, inform your partner.

 - Be consistent.
 Do what you have said you will do.

-- Make a goal to be sensitive to your partner's feelings.
+- TRy to be sensitive to your partner's feelings.

 - Try not to carry office's work home.
-Home is for your family.
+Home is for spending time with your family.

 - Words said cannot be taken back.
 Be careful of what you say.